 Some of the most significant events and ideas of the Twentieth Century are studied in this course.
 Among the concerns of the course are the modern phenomena of total war and cold war, the consequences of technological and scientific developments, totalitarianism, modern economic structures and policies, the emergence of the Third World and selected cultural developments.
-The course is primarily historical but it draws upon disciplines from the social sciences as well.
-Texts: Hughes, Contemporary Europe: A History; Fussell, The Great War and Modern Memory; Gochberg (ed.), Classics of Western Thought: The Twentieth Century.
-Note: This course is open only to students enrolled in the Interdepartmental Program described on page 15.
+The course is primarily historical, but it draws upon disciplines from the social sciences as well.
+Texts (read either in their entirety or in part): Brittain, Chronicle of Youth; Freud, Civilization and Its Discontents; Fussell,